-✓ Bleeder screws 5 are positioned toward the front.
+✓ Bleeder screws 5 face forward.

 The rebound damping is located in the right fork leg (red adjusting screw).
 The compression damping is located in the left fork leg (white adjusting screw).

 Grooves are milled into the side of the upper end of the fork legs.
 The second milled groove (from the top) must be flush with the top edge of the upper triple clamp.